-A goitre is an enlarged thyroid gland.
-Some people with a goitre (but not all) have an underactive or overactive thyroid.
+A goitre (pronounced goy-ter) is an enlarged thyroid gland.
+This gives you a lump at the front of your neck.
+Some people with a goitre have an underactive or overactive thyroid gland.
 This means that they make too much or too little thyroid hormone.
 There are various causes of goitre and treatment depends on the cause.

 What is a goitre?

 A goitre is an enlarged thyroid gland.
-A goitre can mean that all the thyroid gland is swollen or enlarged, or one or more swellings or lumps develop in a part or parts of the thyroid.
+A goitre can mean that all the thyroid gland is swollen or enlarged, or one or more swellings or lumps develop in a part or parts of the thyroid gland.

 The thyroid gland makes thyroid hormones - called thyroxine (T4) and triiodothyronine (T3).
-These hormones are carried round the body in the bloodstream.
-Thyroxine and T3 help to keep the body's functions (the metabolism) working at the correct pace.
-Many cells and tissues in the body need thyroxine and T3 to keep them working correctly.
+These hormones are carried around the body in the bloodstream.
+T4 and T3 help to keep the body's functions (the metabolism) working at the correct pace.
+Many cells and tissues in the body need T4 and T3 to keep them working correctly.

 Types of goitre